kayateia/lifestream-node-server/API.md

 ### POST api/image

-Uploads an image file to the server and associates it with one or more streams.
+Uploads an image file to the server and associates it with a stream.
 Optionally, a descriptive comment may also be associated with the image.

+If an image needs to be associated with more than one stream, that can be achieved using subsequent calls to [POST api/image/:imageid/streams](#post-apiimageimageidstreams).

 #### Parameters

 - Request body:
 	- **image**: Image file as _multipart/form-data_
-	- **streamid**: Stream ID.
-May be a comma-delimited list of stream IDs.
+	- **streamid**: Stream ID
 	- **comment** _(optional)_: Comment text

+#### Permissions

+A user can upload an image to a stream they own.

+**DEPRECATED:** A user can also upload an image to stream ID 1, the "Global Stream".

 #### Result

-If successful, the following response is sent:
+If successful, the image is written to disk on the server, a notification is sen to all mobile clients watching the stream to which the image was uploaded, and the following response is sent:
 ```javascript
 {
 	"success": true,